thomas992/Lux/documentation/README.md

 ### `for`-Loop

-Iterating over an array is such a common task that LoLa provides a built-in loop for that:
+Iterating over an array is such a common task that Lux provides a built-in loop for that:

 ```js
 for(x in data) {